-Dr. Kesselheim.
+Dr. KESSELHEIM.
 It is not.
 Coverage in Medicare should be what is reasonable and necessary.
-That is not the same thing as the breakthrough therapy designation which is given by the FDA at extreme -- at sometimes extremely early stages of device development when we don't actually know what effect the device will have on patient outcomes.
+That is not the same thing as the breakthrough therapy designation which is given by the FDA at extreme-at sometimes extremely early stages of device development when we don't actually know what effect the device will have on patient outcomes.

-Mr. Doggett.
+Mr. DOGGETT.
 Thank you very much.

-Chairman Buchanan.
+Thank you, Mr. Chairman.
+Chairman BUCHANAN.
 Mr. Smith of Nebraska.

-Mr. Smith of Nebraska.
+Mr. SMITH of Nebraska.
 Thank you, Mr. Chairman.